tobias-talaj/python-code-analysis/README.md

-# Python Code Analysis from GitHub Repositories
+# Analysis of Python Code from GitHub Repositories

 This project aims to analyze Python code from all open repositories from GitHub.
 The analysis will examine several key factors such as: